Easy recipes from around the World, including Great British classics, dinners and snacks

 • 1 large onion - diced

-• 3 cloves garlic cloves - minced or finely chopped
+• 3 cloves garlic - minced or finely chopped

 • 1 400g tin cannellini beans - drained well from their water